quickapps/docs/en/developers/field-api.rst

 As we mention early, Field Handler are simply Event Listeners classes which should respond to the enormous list of event names described above.
-In order to make this task easy you can simply create an new Event Listener class and extend ``Field\Core\FieldHandler``, so instead of implementing the EvenListener interface you should simply extend this class.
+In order to make this task easy you can simply create a new Event Listener class and extend ``Field\Core\FieldHandler``, so instead of implementing the EvenListener interface you should simply extend this class.